storytouch/ep_webpack/README.md

 - **Add the problematic plugin to the list of ignored parts**: if you can't submit a pull request to extract `aceEditorCSS` into a separated file, you can [exclude the plugin from the list of bundled parts](#ignore-a-plugin), so at least the other plugins will be able to be bundled;

 - **Disable CSS bundling**: finally, you can [disable the CSS bundling](#bundle-css-files-too) entirely, which will allow you to keep bundling at least the JS files;

+## Next improvements

+Want to help?
+Here's a list of future improvements this plugins might have:

+* [ ] Re-create bundles when plugins installed/uninstalled via `/admin` route;
+* [ ] Bundle vendor files (`jQuery`, `underscore`, etc) into a separated chunk, in order to improve cache usage.
+From `webpack` [docs](https://webpack.js.org/guides/caching/#extracting-boilerplate):
+  > It's also good practice to extract third-party libraries, such as `lodash` or `react`, to a separate `vendor` chunk as they are less likely to change than our local source code.
+This step will allow clients to request even less from the server to stay up to date.
+* [ ] Include Etherpad core files to the bundle (this looks like a hard feature to implement);